 Microbes do not live in isolation, but form complex communities.
-It is such form of communal living that underpins vital processes for Earth’s functioning, including the turnover of organic matter and nutrient cycling.
-We are interested in understanding how such communities assemble and what determines their structure and function.
+It is this form of communal living that underpins vital processes for Earth's functioning, including the turnover of organic matter and nutrient cycling.We are interested in understanding how microbial communities assemble and what determines their structure and function.

-To this end, we study microbial microcosms where communities obtained from natural habitats assemble in well-defined and easy-to-tune environmental conditions, in combination with phenotyping of community members.
+To this end, we build microbial microcosms where communities obtained from natural habitats assemble in well-defined and easy-to-tune environmental conditions, in combination with phenotyping of community members.
 We use results from such experiments to generate hypotheses that we can test in real-world settings or using the wealth of publicly available microbiome data.

 This approach allows us to connect metabolism and related traits (e.g., growth rate) to relevant community properties, including diversity, composition, and function, and to identify unifying principles for how microbial communities modify and respond to their environment.